solace-fi/hydrate/README.md

 metalog(y, a, bl, bu)
 ```

 Hydrate works with the output from Solace /volatility endpoint https://risk-data-docs.solace.fi/ and any SIPMath 3.0 compliant libraries.
+Example libraries can be found in the [Hydrate repository](https://github.com/solace-fi/hydrate/tree/main/src/json)
 TODO Update swagger with /volatility and /price-history

-*metalog package can be found at https://pypi.org/project/metalog/
+*Metalog package can be found at https://pypi.org/project/metalog/